 Then, wondering what kind of Brakhage-based nonlinearity cinema might have grown up on had the silent-to-sound conversion gone differently, Maddin sets to wandering the largely unexplored land betwixt German expressionism and post-nouvelle vague hipster retro meta-narrative.
-Tip-toeing through the sprockets and into the tulip bed unconsciousness, out the shutter, through the gate, and into the blackness beyond any flicker fusion threshold, he tallies the dreams of everyone who ever fell asleep on a speeding train (ala Lars Von Trier's Europa), and finds a new form of cinematic vision, one overtly moored to the speed of rotating locomotive reels, 24 frames a second, like speed bumps in the track, and no flicker from the shutter to give the illusion of a single moving image; the landscape scrolling past outside the window, gets to keep its cigarette burns, its scratches and tape marks, its mismatched size ratios (passing people on the platform stay large as houses).
+Tip-toeing down the slope below the sprocket tracks and into the tulip beds of the unconsciousness, out the shutter, through the gate, and into the blackness beyond any flicker fusion threshold, he tallies the dreams of everyone who ever fell asleep on a speeding train (ala...
+Europa), and finds a new form of cinematic vision, one not so very moored to the speed of rotating locomotive reels, 24-frames per second, one that savors the speed bumps on the track, that savors flicker from the shutter that gives the illusion of a single moving image.
+The landscape, scrolling past outside the window, gets to keep its cigarette burns, its scratches and tape marks, its mismatched size ratios (passing people on the platform stay large as houses).
 The passing scenery freezes and starts burning up under the blazing light of the projector until it's all bright white light.
 The house lights come on, the whiteness seems to spread all through the theater, and even out into the street outside (Winnipeg!
 Snow!)
 The audience groans like groggy nappers.
-They refuse to leave, or to even fully wake, until the light is turned so bright the hair on their arms singes.
+They refuse to leave, or to even fully wake, until the light burns so bright the hair on their arms singes.